kinvolk/lokomotive/docs/topics/maintenance.md

     Rarely, we may test certain security in-place edits and mention them as an option in release notes.

 !!! warning
-    Typhoon does not support or document in-place edits as an upgrade strategy.
+    Lokomotive does not support or document in-place edits as an upgrade strategy.
 They involve inherent risks and we choose not to make recommendations or guarentees about the safety of different in-place upgrades.
 Its explicitly a non-goal.

 #### Node Replacement

-Typhoon supports multi-controller clusters, so it is possible to upgrade a cluster by deleting and replacing nodes one by one.
+Lokomotive supports multi-controller clusters, so it is possible to upgrade a cluster by deleting and replacing nodes one by one.

 !!! warning
-    Typhoon does not support or document node replacement as an upgrade strategy.
-It limits Typhoon's ability to make infrastructure and architectural changes between tagged releases.
+    Lokomotive does not support or document node replacement as an upgrade strategy.
+It limits Lokomotive's ability to make infrastructure and architectural changes between tagged releases.

 ### Terraform Plugins Directory